 Cons

-- Not much power in comparison to its weight
+- Not much power compared to its weight

 - Slower recharge time for its size